 Stuart Dean Company History

-While Stuart Dean is currently made up of over 600 skilled technicians, supervisors, salespeople, and managers, the company had its start in the 1930’s with a sole entrepreneur.
+While Stuart Dean is currently made up of nearly 400 skilled technicians, supervisors, salespeople, and managers, the company had its start in the 1930’s with a sole entrepreneur.

 Stuart Dean’s Founder, Edward Joseph Degan, is born in New York City